TPs-ESIR-S9/TP-IA/Compte_rendu.md

 - https://www.tensorflow.org/api_docs/python/tf/keras/datasets/imdb/load_data
 - https://github.com/hansmichaels/sentiment-analysis-IMDB-Review-using-LSTM/blob/master/sentiment_analysis.py.ipynb

-un the example code.
+Run the example code.
 Analyze the performance of the classifier on the test set and training set :
 - If your training loss is smaller than test loss, then your network is likely to overfit.
 In that case, add (or increase) dropout and/or decrease the network size.
 - If your training loss and test loss is almost the same, then your model is likely to underfit.
 In that case, increase the size of the network and/or the number of nodes/layer.
 Do not forget to include all your remarks in your report !